NVIDIA/apex/examples/imagenet/README.md

 This example is based on [https://github.com/pytorch/examples/tree/master/imagenet](https://github.com/pytorch/examples/tree/master/imagenet).
 It implements training of popular model architectures, such as ResNet, AlexNet, and VGG on the ImageNet dataset.

-`main.py` and `main_fp16_optimizer.py` have been modified to use the `DistributedDataParallel` module in APEx instead of the one in upstream PyTorch.
+`main.py` and `main_fp16_optimizer.py` have been modified to use the `DistributedDataParallel` module in Apex instead of the one in upstream PyTorch.
 For description of how this works please see the distributed example included in this repo.

 `main.py` with the `--fp16` argument demonstrates mixed precision training with manual management of master parameters and loss scaling.